gnosis/pm-contracts/CONTRACTS.md

 1. An event object referencing an oracle to resolve the event and a collateral token to exchange outcome tokens for collateral tokens.
 2. A market object, which connects a market maker with the event.

-Once the event occurred, the event can be resolved and winnings can be redeemed.

 Events
 ------
 ### Abstract event
-The abstract event contract contains all contract functionality shared between scalar and categorical events.
+The abstract event contract contains all contract functionalities shared between scalar and categorical events.

 #### Event(Token _collateralToken, Oracle _oracle, uint8 outcomeCount)
-On a event creation a collateral token, an oracle and an outcome count have to be defined.
+To create an event a collateral token, an oracle and an outcome count have to be defined.
 The collateral token is used to deposit a collateral in return for outcome tokens.
 A common collateral token is Ether itself.
-The oracle is used to define which outcome was resolved as the winning outcome.
+The oracle is used to define which outcome was resolved as the winning outcome to define the value of outcome tokens.
 The outcome count defines the number of outcome tokens.
 One outcome token is created for each outcome when the event is created.

 #### buyAllOutcomes(uint collateralTokenCount)
 `buyAllOutcomes` allows to buy multiple sets of outcome tokens in exchange for multiple (`collateralTokenCount`) collateral tokens.
 Assuming an event has two outcomes and the buyer invests 10 collateral tokens, he will receive 10 outcome tokens for each outcome.